arpit1991dubey/BlogAppRN/README.md

 19- You can go to a web browser and paste this link you will see a message "Congrats you're succesfully running JSON server" , time to be happy now, you have succesfully come so far.
 20- Remember that this ngrok link is not a static adderess to your server , it will expire in a time period of 8 hours , you can get a static IP by paying some charges although.
 21- Now install axios to your directory to get and post request, you can use fetch function too but i feel axios more easy and modular.-for installing axios 'npm install axios'
 22- Paste the forwarding address in your baseurl section of the jsonServer file.

 23- Congrats you are done with the JSON server setup.
 24- Try modifing and adding posts via app and see the 'db.js' file change accrodingly,it'll be fun.Cheers

+# Demo of the working app connected with server -: